 But it was not always like this: in December there were ZERO mentions of Bots.
 But by May and June there were more than 20 products for each month.
 The top Bot focused products included Quartz, Statsbot and Botlist.

 Artificial Intelligence is another buzzword that seems to be taking over 2016.
 It is one of those ideas in tech that can be applied to so many different business sectors and situations, and it’s intertwined with the bot growth we have seen lately.

 A.I. it is all about making someone more productive.
-Whether it be automating software development methodologies or helping someone purchase shoes, A.I. is everywhere.
-Additionally some of the most stingy investors are taking notice, with over $1.2B invested in 2015, the highest ever, and the uptick in funding looks to continue well into 2016.
+Whether it be automating software development and DevOps methodologies or helping someone purchase shoes, A.I. is everywhere.
+Additionally, some of the most stingy investors are taking notice, with over $1.2B invested in 2015, the highest ever, and the uptick in funding looks to continue well into 2016.
 Some of the most popular A.I. products on Product Hunt included Parsey McParseface, Trim and Chatfuel.